adam-zethraeus/adam-zethraeus/README.md

 1. How do we make app state management better?
 2. Is UI development as easy as it can be?
 3. What can we learn from:
-  -  Elm, Redux, Fluxxor, MobX, TCA?
+  -  Elm, Redux, Flux, MobX, TCA?
   -  React, SwiftUI, Compose?
-  -  Other state/UI management paradigms/frameworks?
+  -  Other state and UI management paradigms and frameworks?

-What do app _development and design_ look like when an __app's interface is an API, not a UI?__
+What does app _development and design_ look like when an __app's interface is an API, not a UI?__
 ```

 If you've got thoughts: get in touch at `adam@zethrae.us`